About the Institute

 - Be fluent in English.

-The Institute faculty consists of internationally renowned experts in the field of sexuality.
-Issues addressed will include a conceptual and historical framework of sexuality; contemporary discourses and debates around sexuality, sexual and reproductive rights; sexuality in Muslim societies; sexual diversities; sexuality and human rights; sexuality education; sexual and reproductive health; HIV/AIDS; youth sexuality; national and international advocacy on sexual and reproductive health and rights.
-The Institute will also incorporate sessions focused on application and experience-sharing including round-tables featuring participants’ work on sexuality; as well as a panel with activists based in Nepal.
+Issues the Institute addresses include a conceptual and historical framework of sexuality; contemporary discourses and debates around sexuality, sexual and reproductive health rights; sexuality in Muslim societies; sexual diversities; sexuality & citizenship; rights-based approaches to ending gender-based violence; youth sexuality; national and international advocacy on sexual and bodily rights.

 “I would summarize the experience I had at the CSBR Institute in one word – that is: LIBERATING.
 The novelty of this [CSBR’s] discourse in our socio-cultural context is certainly one important aspect, but more importantly, the silence that our society harbors around sexuality has become so “normal” that we often forget how integral it is to our existence and well-being.”
 (Mahrukh Mouhiddin, BRAC University – Bangladesh, CSBR Sexuality Institute 2008).